Journal Articles

 “Insurgence Must Be Red: Connecting Indigenous Studies and Social Studies Education for Anticolonial Praxis.”
 In Insurgent Social Studies: Scholar-Educators Disrupting Erasure & Marginality, edited by Sarah B. Shear, Natasha Hakimali Merchant, and Wayne Au.
 Myers Education Press, co-authored as the Turtle Island Social Studies Collective, 2022.

-RedCorn, Alex, Meredith L. McCoy, and Hollie J. Mackey.
 “Indian Country: An Introduction to Financial and Bureaucratic Considerations.”
 In Funding P-12 Schools in the 50 States and Indian Country, edited by David C. Thompson, R. Craig Wood, S. Craig Neuenswander, John M. Heim, and Randy D. Watson.
-Gainsville, Florida: National Education Finance Academy, 2019. (second edition forthcoming)
+Gainesville, Florida: National Education Finance Academy, 2019.
+Co-authored with Alex RedCorn and Hollie J. Mackey.

 “Preparing Preservice Educators to Teach American Indian Boarding School Histories.”
 In (Re)Imagining Elementary Social Studies: A Controversial Issues Reader, edited by Sarah B. Shear, Christina M. Tschida, Elizabeth Bellows, Lisa Brown Buchanan, and Elizabeth E. Saylor, 255–79.
 Charlotte, North Carolina: Information Age Publishing, 2018.